saptaparneechaudhuri/aulacube-assignment/README.md

 I wanted to explore the React framework and out of my own interest I took courses and started coding few small projects which could be found on my github repo.
 So far my challenging project was user authentication using the MERN stack.

-# Getting Started with Create React App
+# Assignment: Getting Started with Create React App

 This project was bootstrapped with Create React App;